Tracing Content Requirements in Financial Documents using Multi-granularity Text Analysis

 \subsubsection{Methodology}

 We implemented two variants of \approach (called $\text{\approach}_\mathit{IR}$ and $\text{\approach}_\mathit{ML}$) to assess the possible impact of each technique.
-During sentence selection, $\text{\approach}_\mathit{IR}$ only selects sentences based on the similarity values calculated in the IR-based analysis, while $\text{\approach}_\mathit{ML}$ performs sentence selection only relying on the probability calculated in the ML-based analysis.
+During sentence selection, $\text{\approach}_\mathit{IR}$ only selects sentences based on the similarity values calculated in the similarity-based analysis, while $\text{\approach}_\mathit{ML}$ performs sentence selection only relying on the probability calculated in the feature-based analysis.
 To implement $\text{\approach}_\mathit{IR}$, we calculated the score of a sentence by averaging the four similarity values (i.e., $s.\mathit{group}$, $s.\mathit{avg\_s}$, $s.\mathit{max\_s}$, $s.\mathit{word}$) at line~\ref{line:score-score} in Algorithm~\ref{alg:selector}.
-To implement $\text{\approach}_\mathit{ML}$, we disabled the function \emph{selectBySimilarity} at line~\ref{line:sel-by-sim} and assigned the score of a sentence as the probability value calculated from the ML-based analysis ($s.\mathit{ml}$).
-We ran the vanilla version of \approach (i.e., the one presented in section~\ref{sec:algorithm}) and the additional variants using the same settings as in RQ1.
+To implement $\text{\approach}_\mathit{ML}$, we disabled the function \emph{selectBySimilarity} at line~\ref{line:sel-by-sim} and assigned the score of a sentence as the probability value calculated from the feature-based analysis ($s.\mathit{ml}$).
+We ran the standard version of \approach (i.e., the one presented in section~\ref{sec:algorithm}) and the additional variants using the same settings as in RQ1.